 There are lots of options for tagging your sowing jugs.
 Most of us do several things just in case.

-- Use paint marking pen or another UV-resistant marker, grease pen, or pencil.
+- Paint marking pens or another UV-resistant marker, grease pen, or pencil all work.
 Regular Sharpie pens do not work: they fade in the sun.
 Markers need to be oil-based to work.

 - Label the jug, write on the tape, and/or place a plastic plant tag inside the jug.